poepperl/rdfier/docu/source/2_instructions.md

 Note: If permission errors occur on Linux, it may be helpful to use `chmod u=rwx,g=r,o=r installation.sh` to give the script the necessary permissions.
 The same should be executed with *start_unco.sh*.

+For the execution of a benchmark on a linux machine, the program must not be executed from a *gnome-terminal*, because this is used for the Fuseki server in the terminal.
+Therefore, to run UnCo, the LXTerminal or an IDE like VSCode or Pycharm is recommended.

 ## Operating instructions

 To start UnCo you can execute the file *start_unco* (.bat for windows and .sh for linux), or open a terminal, navigate to the project folder and run the following commands: